 Even after power washing, you may still have some tough stains or oil spills on your gravel driveway.
 Here are some methods for tackling these problem spots:

-Hot water and detergent: For tough stains, mix hot water and detergent together and pour the solution over the stain.
+- Hot water and detergent: Mix hot water and detergent for tough stains and pour the solution over the stain.
 Let it sit for a few minutes, then scrub the area with a stiff-bristled brush before rinsing with water.

-Vinegar: Vinegar is a natural cleaner that can be used to tackle tough stains.
+- Vinegar: Vinegar is a natural cleaner that can tackle tough stains.
 Mix equal parts vinegar and water and pour the solution over the stain.
 Let it sit for a few minutes, then scrub the area with a brush before rinsing it with water.

 Rinsing